tan-yong-sheng/miniflux-mcp/docs/specification.md

 ### Non-Goals
 - No mutations: endpoints like create/update/delete feeds, entries, categories are intentionally excluded.

-### Disambiguation and Chaining
-A common task is to find content when the user provides a name that could be a category or a feed (e.g., "Show me articles from 'Tech News'").
-The recommended workflow is:
-1. Call `resolveCategoryId` with the user's query (`'Tech News'`).
-2.  **If it returns an ID**: The query refers to a category.
-You can now use this ID in `searchFeedsByCategory` or `searchEntries`.
-3.  **If it returns `CATEGORY_NOT_FOUND`**: The query likely refers to a feed.
-Call `resolveFeedId` to get the feed's ID.
-4. Once you have the `feed_id`, you can use it in `getFeedDetails` or `searchEntries`.
-5. If both resolvers fail, inform the user that the name could not be found.
-Use `listCategories` and `listFeeds` to help the user find what they are looking for.

-This two-step resolution process ensures that user intent is correctly interpreted before fetching data.

 #### Resolver Matching Algorithm
 For both `resolveCategoryId` and `resolveFeedId`, names are matched using the following order:
 1) Exact match (case-sensitive)